nasa/openmct/e2e/README.md

 The following contains a list of tips and tricks which don't exactly fit into a FAQ or Best Practices doc.

 - (Advanced) Overriding the Browser's Clock
 It is possible to override the browser's clock in order to control time-based elements.
-Since this can cause unwanted behavior (i.e. Tree not rendering), only use this sparingly.
-To do this, use the `page.clock()` API as such:
+Since this can cause unwanted behavior -- i.e. Tree not rendering -- only use this sparingly.
+Use the `page.clock()` API as such:

 ```js
 import { test, expect } from '../../pluginFixtures.js';